GeorgeG92/ParallelOCR/README.md

 # ParallelOCR
-A multiprocessing Python OCR implementation for documents using Poppler and Tesseract
+A Python OCR implementation for pdf text extraction using Poppler and Tesseract

+Features:
+- Supports both text-readable and non text-readable (scanned) documents
+- Multiprocessing implemented with three different performance profiles to optimize execution speeds
+- Basic text cleaning
+- Export data in csv format

 Requirements:
 1) Download Poppler from http://blog.alivate.com.au/poppler-windows/ and add the /bin folder to env variable "popplerPath"